 The Cruise Itinerary

-We flew to Vancouver the day before our cruise and stayed at the Fairmont Vancouver Waterfront that night and it was just a short walk to the Canada Place Cruise Ship Terminal the next day.
+We flew to Vancouver the day before our cruise and stayed at the Fairmont Vancouver Waterfront (check current rates and reviews for the Fairmont Vancouver Waterfront on TripAdvisor) that night and it was just a short walk to the Canada Place Cruise Ship Terminal the next day.
 We had about a day and a half to sight-see in Vancouver before boarding the Diamond Princess for our 7 day northbound cruise.
 The cruise sailed from Vancouver, British Columbia to Whittier, Alaska and we elected to supplement the cruise with a 5 day cruise tour which went over-land to Denali Park and as far north as Fairbanks, Alaska.
 The ports of call for this cruise were Ketchikan, Juneau and Skagway as well as scenic cruising in Glacier Bay and College Fjord.
 The cruise ended in Whittier, Alaska (just outside Anchorage) and our Princess Cruise Tour began when we boarded a train headed for Mt.
 McKinley Princess Lodge, Denali Princess Lodge and the Fairbanks Princess Lodge.

 Boarding the Diamond Princess